qowngus33/JH-MSAM/README.md

 	5. Take the following bits from the diviend piece and combine them to the back of the rest to make a new fragment of the divisor, and then perform process 2 again.
   	6. Repeat steps 3-6 until there are no more bits left in the diviend.

+The quotient of sum obtained through the above process divided by 20 is an integer average

 <img width="719" alt="Image" src="https://user-images.githubusercontent.com/83813866/183598194-37b89756-fbc6-4034-864b-6b52c4e13726.png">

 <img width="1512" alt="스크린샷 2022-06-07 오후 7 40 12" src="https://user-images.githubusercontent.com/83813866/183598042-14e81f05-e53d-461c-b891-55ca2ab85032.png">